inkVerb/Guru/301-shell/Lesson-03.md

 # Shell 301
-## Lesson 3: odt2txt, sleep & read
+## Lesson 3: for VAR in WUT do done

 `cd ~/Work/Guru/shell/301`